nkrusch/recontext/notes/techniques.md

 ## Extended tool-specific notes

-* **Daikon** [@ernst2007] observes concrete program states that capture the values of variables at designated locations in the program when a program is run on a given input.
-By sampling large numbers of inputs, Daikon can determine relationships that may hold among variables across those samples.
-Confirming that those relationships constitute a true invariant has been a focus of follow-on work to Daikon. [@nguyen2022]

 * By introducing the slack variable $\displaystyle \mathbf {s} \geq \mathbf {0}$, the inequality
   $\displaystyle \mathbf {A} \mathbf {x} \leq \mathbf {b}$ can be converted to the equation